-- A critically wounded character is obliged to remain where they are for 5 minutes (or until the LARP situation in which their character is involved is over) and act out being mortally wounded.
-After that time the player can enter the ghost mode and go to the hospital.
-If the in-game setting allows it, the character should be transported to the hospital in-game by their comrades.
+- The critically wounded character is obliged to stay where they are for 5 minutes (or until the end of the LARP scene in which their character is needed) and play out their critical wound.
+After this time the player can enter ghost mode and go to the hospital.
+If the plot allows, the character should be transported to the hospital by their companions.

-- A player whose character has been critically wounded has the right to decide whether they die in-game or return to the game in designated hospitals (see notes).
+- The player whose character was critically wounded has the right to decide whether they wish to continue playing or let their character die in designated hospitals (see the attachment).

-- A player who has decided to kill their character returns to the game as a new character after a period of time set individually by the plot organiser (so-called respawn).
+- The player who decided to let their character die returns to the game as a new character after a respawn time decided individually by the game plot organiser.

-- Safe weapons are indestructible (it can’t be damaged eg. by sabotage).
+- Safe weapons are indestructible (cannot be destroyed for example due to sabotage).

-- If any replica of a white weapon becomes physically damaged (rupture of the soft layer, broken core, etc.), the weapon ceases to operate.
-It is strictly forbidden to use a weapon that has been damaged, under the threat of being removed from the event area.
+- If any replica of a melee weapon becomes physically damaged (rupture of the soft layer, broken core, etc.), the weapon stops functioning.
+It is strictly forbidden to use any weapon that has been damaged, under the threat of being removed from the event area.
 Any repairs of melee weapon replicas must be reported to and approved by the organisers.

-- Only weapons in three lengths (including the handle) will be allowed in the game:
+- Only weapons in three lengths (including the handle) will be allowed:

-- up to 50 cm – short weapon (the only weapon that can be used for Assasination)
+- up to 50 cm – a short weapon (the only weapon usable for Assasination),

-- up to 120 cm – one-handed weapon, can be used together with a shield
+- up to 120 cm – a one-handed weapon, can be used together with a shield,

-- up to 200 cm – two-handed weapon, which requires two hands to fight with.
+- up to 200 cm – a two-handed weapon, requiring two hands to fight with.

-- Attacks to the head or the crotch of the opponent with melee weapon replicas should be avoided.
+- One should avoid attacking the opponent’s head or the crotch with melee weapon replicas.

 5. ASG Replicas and Bows

-- The term “ASG replica” is to be understood as replicas of firearms using AirSoft technology allowed into the game by the organisers.
-Each weapon allowed into the game will be marked during accreditation accordingly to its power (FPS).
-The markings will vary depending on the ASG replica’s firepower.
+- The term “ASG replicas” shall be understood as replicas of firearms made in ASG technology approved for the game by the organizers.
+Each ASG weapon approved for the game will be marked during accreditation.
+The markings will vary depending on the power of the replicas.

-- You can start the game with one piece of ASG replica.
-If you want to have more ASG replicas, you should purchase them from the in-game Weapon Store (see: Chapter IV – Special Rules).
+- You can start the game with a single ASG replica.
+Additional pieces can only be purchased during the game in the in-game “Gun Shop” (see: Chapter IV – Special Rules).

-- It is forbidden to use one’s own ASG replica ammunition (this includes filling up hi-cap magazines) during the field game.
-The organisers will provide players with standardised weight 0.25g good quality bullets in special colours and of a good brand.
+- It is forbidden to use one’s own ASG replica ammunition (including the so-called “hi-caps restocking”) during the field game.
+The organisers will provide players with good quality pellets in one weight option (0.25g) in special colours and of a good brand.

-- Use of ASG and bows is only permitted in the IN-ASG zones where it is mandatory to wear eye protection (glasses / goggles).
+- ASG replicas and bows can be used solely in the IN-ASG game zones, where it is mandatory to wear eye protection (glasses / goggles).

-- In the OFF-ASG zone it is forbidden to shoot and aim from bows and ASG replicas in the OFF-ASG zone due to wearing eye protection is not mandatory there.
+- It is forbidden to shoot and aim from bows and ASG replicas in the OFF-ASG zone due to wearing eye protection not being mandatory there.

-- A player who is inside the IN-ASG zone during an ASG fight and is not wearing any eye protection immediately becomes Critically Wounded and is obliged to lie down on the ground and protect their eyes (cover them with his hands).
-After the fight they must put their eye protection on.
-Each such case must be reported to the organisers who will draw the consequences from such a situation.
+- A player inside the IN-ASG zone not wearing any eye protection during ASG combat immediately becomes Critically Wounded and is obliged to lie down on the ground and protect their eyes (cover them with hands).
+After the fight is over they must put their eye protection on.
+Each such case must be reported to the organisers who will draw the consequences.

-- Avoid shooting your opponents to their heads and crotches with ASG replicas and bows.
+- Avoid shooting your opponents to their heads and crotches with ASG replicas.

-- It is not allowed to shoot at the opponent from a very short distance (eg. an execution) with an ASG replica.
-The target should be instead informed about the hit and the bullet should be discarded (eg. by shooting safely into the air).
+- It is prohibited to shoot the opponent from a very short distance (eg. an execution), however you should inform the target about the hit and discard the bullet (eg. by shooting safely into the air).

-- The player who gets Shot /Hit in their ASG replica must tear off the label indicating its approved operating state from it.
+- The player who receives a Shot / blow to the ASG replica must tear off the accreditation marking its functionality from it.
 The replica becomes damaged and can not be used until the weapon is repaired.